 - the agreement must state that the conditions regulating settlement agreements have been satisfied – many statutory claims may be settled by a Settlement Agreement, but to enable the parties to contract out of them, the agreement must contain a clause which states that it has satisfied the (contracting-out) requirements of the relevant act.

-Employees should be paid as usual up until the termination date, as well as receiving a payment in lieu of any accrued but untaken holiday on a pro-rated basis.
+Employees should be paid as usual up until the termination date, as well as receiving a payment in lieu of any accrued but untaken holiday on a pro-rata basis.
+An employer may agree to pay a pro-rated bonus or payment in lieu of other benefits, but this will usually depend on the terms of the employee’s contract of employment.

-Pay up to the termination date, payments in lieu of accrued but untaken holiday and payments in lieu of notice are generally paid net of tax and national insurance.
+Pay up to the termination date, payments in lieu of notice, payments in lieu of accrued but untaken holiday and other contractual payments are paid net of tax and national insurance.

 It is usual for a Settlement Agreement to include a requirement for the employee to keep the existence and terms of the agreement confidential.
 If there is a mutual confidentiality obligation upon the employer, no additional ‘consideration’ will be required.